aizjicod/to-do-list/README.md

-# Webpack boilerplate
+# to-do list project

-> on this project a will be doing a template so is easier to use a webpack
+> on this project i will be doing a to do list which will be created with a template of webpack.

 ## Built With

 - webpack
+- javaScript
+- HTML
+- CSS

 ## Getting Started